Adige-Calculations/GNU-Linux-handbook/src/user_mangement.md

-# Users management
+# User management

-At first the users must be known in a system, you can check the users listing the content of ```/etc/passwd```:
+To check the users listing read the content of ```/etc/passwd``` file:

 ```sh
 getent passwd | awk -F: '{ print $1}'
 ```

 User accounts are used not only for actual, human users, but also to run system services and sometimes as owners of system files.
 This is done because the separation between human users' resources (processes, files, etc.) and the separation between system services' resources requires the same mechanisms under the hood.

 ## Add a user